Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/data-fetching-optimization.md

 ---

 ## Context
-In XM Cloud applications built with Next.js, performance can be impacted by the data fetching strategy utilized.
+In SitecoreAI applications built with Next.js, performance can be impacted by the data fetching strategy utilized.
 Inappropriate data fetching methods can lead to slow page loads, excessive server load, and poor user experience.
 Many developers default to client-side fetching without considering the performance implications, or use server-side rendering when static generation would be more efficient.

 ## Execution
 Next.js offers multiple data fetching methods, each with distinct performance characteristics.
-Selecting the right method for your XM Cloud content is critical.
+Selecting the right method for your SitecoreAI content is critical.

 ### Static Site Generation (SSG) with Incremental Static Regeneration (ISR)
 SSG with Incremental Static Regeneration (ISR) is ideal for scenarios where content changes infrequently and can be pre-rendered at build time.
 It works well for marketing pages, product listings, and general content pages where the information remains largely static.
 Since these pages do not require real-time personalization and present the same content to all users, SSG ensures optimal performance and scalability.
 Additionally, for websites where SEO is a priority, pre-rendering pages ahead of time improves search engine indexing and ranking, making it a powerful approach for delivering fast, highly optimized experiences.